avocadowebservices/AvoCookieConsest/README.md

 - Lightweight and easy to use.

 A Settings modal where users can enable or disable cookie categories:
--Necessary
+Necessary
--Functional
+Functional
--Analytics
+Analytics
--Marketing
+Marketing
--Third-Party Cookies
+Third-Party Cookies

 ---------------------------------------
 Installation: